Frequently Asked Questions

 A. You should use braided hoses whenever you can (especially on your washing machine), and take every precaution to avoid water damage, but hoses are not the only source of flooding.
 And, braided hoses are not burst proof, but only burst resistant.
 There are a wide variety of clamps, valves, pumps, drains, etc. inside many fixtures that can fail.
 (FloodStop was designed after the inventor suffered a home flood due to a switch failure that did not tell his washing machine when to stop filling with water.
 Water continued to run into the washer and flooded the house for 3 hours before it was discovered).

-Q. "Can these systems be used in lead-free applications?"
+Q. "Can these systems be used in low lead applications?"

 Q. "If I purchase the WaterWatcher system, why would I need to purchase the FloodStop system?"